-(L) Credits: 3 Letter Grade An investigation of the human impulse to travel and record that experience in written, literary or photo-journalistic, expression.
+An investigation of the human impulse to travel and to record that experience in written, literary or photo-journalistic, expression.
 Students will engageclassic examples in the genre of travel writing.
 They will also practice the craft directly through instruction and field work that leads to production within various forms of the genre including narrative, feature articles, reviews, blogs, and photo journalism.
 Prerequisite: ENGL-101 OR IDHP-220.

-ENGL 225: 18th Century British Literature (L) Credits: 3 Letter Grade
+ENGL 225: 18th Century British Literature

-(c) of this 5 letter of the Readings in English literature during the Age of Reason with emphasis on "wit" and "satire" (in poetry and drama) and attention to the new genre of fiction that will become the novel.
+Readings in English literature during the Age of Reason with emphasis on "wit" and "satire" (in poetry and drama) and attention to the new genre of fiction that will become the novel.
 Core: Literature requirement.

 Prerequisite: ENGL-101 or IDHP-220.